awsdocs/amazon-ecs-developer-guide/doc_source/start_task_at_launch.md

 1. If you have not done so already, create a task definition with the container you want to run on your container instance at launch by following the procedures in [Creating a task definition](create-task-definition.md)\.

 1. Modify your `ecsInstanceRole` IAM role to add permissions for the `StartTask` API operation\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.

    1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

    1. In the navigation pane, choose **Roles**\.

    1. Choose the `ecsInstanceRole`\.
-If the role does not exist, use the procedure in [Amazon ECS Container Instance IAM Role](instance_IAM_role.md) to create the role and return to this procedure\.
+If the role does not exist, use the procedure in [Amazon ECS container instance IAM role](instance_IAM_role.md) to create the role and return to this procedure\.
 If the role does exist, select the role to view the attached policies\.

    1. In the **Permissions** tab, choose **Add inline policy**\.